alevchuk/minibank/README.md

 ### Lookup block device names

-Run `dmesg --follow` and un-plung/re-plug the external SSD drives one by one.
+Run `sudo dmesg --follow` and un-plung/re-plug the external SSD drives one by one.

 Look for "sd" followed by a small english letter.
 Write that down.